 This also has other benefits: more woodland for people to enjoy, cleaner air and a natural air conditioning system in cities where urban trees are planted, reduced flood risk and - of course - more homes for wildlife!

-Shropshire Wildlife Trust is spearheading a plan to double the area of woodland in Shropshire.
+Shropshire Wildlife Trust is spearheading a plan to double the area of woodland in The Marches.
 This is an essential part of our strategy to reduce the impact of the climate crisis through carbon capture.

 Wild wetlands and watercourses

 Wetlands are special places characterised by high water levels, waterlogged soils, and specially adapted plants.
 They might be permanently wet or only flood seasonally.
 Wetlands include marshes, wet grassland, and floodplains.
 They support an abundance of plant life, which in turn provide perfect shelter, nurseries and breeding grounds for wildlife.

 They are hugely important for holding carbon, slowing the flow of water, cleaning it naturally and reducing flood risk downstream.
 It is vital that our remaining high-quality wetlands are protected, as it can take decades for restored wetlands to be able to draw down carbon at the same rate as natural wetlands.

 Climate change is resulting in changeable weather patterns, flooding in particular can have devastating impacts on communities and businesses and in 2020 we saw this first hand in Shropshire, with river levels reaching record levels.
 Our Rivers Team are working on a variety of projects, introducing natural flood management techniques and working with landowners to improve the way catchments function to try and mitigate this challenge.

 Beavers create thriving ecosystems helping us to put nature firmly back on the road to recovery.
 The wetlands and pools they create capture carbon, locked up in boggy vegetation, helping to tackle climate change.
 And they do all this for free!